-The effect of restrictors on the installed window opening area must be 4.5 Natural (d) considered at design stage to ensure adequate ventilation as outlined Ventilation above. (continued) (e) Where room depths of over 7.0 m are unavoidable special consideration should be given to ensure adequate natural ventilation throughout the useable room area.
-See also 4.6 Natural Day-lighting below.
-Toilets should be ventilated by natural permanent ventilation (f) means.
-Where this is not possible, changing areas and toilets shall be mechanically ventilated.
-A permanent natural vent to the exterior, either directly or ducted should be provided in addition to any operable window. (a) All teaching spaces and habitable rooms should have natural daylight as 4.6 Natural the principal source of light.
-Artificial lighting shall be used to supplement Daylight the available daylight in accordance with standards detailed in this and associated guidance documents.
-(Daylight calculations are primarily in the remit of the Building Services Consultant Engineer in consultation with the Architect.) (b) The geometry and distribution of glazed areas shall be carefully designed to provide a high level of natura Night while avoiding glare and ensuring a good quality day-lighting distribution in the room with average day-lighting factor in the range of 4.5 to 5.5%. (c) When calculating the average daylight factor, the actual task area of the room shall be considered, not the total area; therefore areas such as storage areas and associated circulation space and computer and wet areas if recessed behind classroom stores may be excluded.
+- (a) All teaching spaces and habitable rooms should have natural daylight as the principal source of light.
+Artificial lighting shall be used to supplement the available daylight in accordance with standards detailed in this and associated guidance documents.
+(Daylight calculations are primarily in the remit of the Building Services Consultant Engineer in consultation with the Architect.) - (b) The geometry and distribution of glazed areas shall be carefully designed to provide a high level of natural light while avoiding glare and ensuring a good quality day-lighting distribution in the room with average day-lighting factor in the range of 4.5 to 5.5%. - (c) When calculating the average daylight factor, the actual task area of the room shall be considered, not the total area; therefore areas such as storage areas and associated circulation space and computer and wet areas if recessed behind classroom stores may be excluded.
 The design calculations should take into account window overhang and use an overcast sky.
+The use of solid panes in the window geometry is to be avoided unless the above standards can be achieved. - (d) Windows in Computer rooms shall be designed as "wide and low" rather than "narrow and high" to minimise the area of bright, visible sky. - (e) For more information on window geometry See 3.4 Architectural Design.

+4.7 Acoustic Performance

-The use of solid panes in the window geometry is to be avoided unless the above standards can be achieved.
-Windows in Computer rooms shall be designed as "wide and low" rather than "narrow and high" to minimise the area of bright, visible sky.
-For more information on window geometry See 3.4 Architectural Design.
-Acoustic performance is a primary determinant of a quality learning 4.7 Acoustic (a) environment and the design should be capable of meeting or exceeding Performance this essential functional requirement.
-RCHNE Noise producing and noise sensitive spaces shall be located, designed and (b) detailed so as to minimise noise interference between them.
-The sound insulation between classrooms of different activity, noise break-in, rain noise, room acoustics and their effect on speech intelligibility should also be taken into account during the design and detailing of the spaces.
-Acoustic privacy is needed in areas, such as principals' and deputy (c) principals' offices, pastoral offices in Post-primary, and multi-purpose rooms in Primary, where matters of a confidential nature may be discussed.
+- (a) Acoustic performance is a primary determinant of a quality learning environment and the design should be capable of meeting or exceeding this essential functional requirement. - (b) Noise producing and noise sensitive spaces shall be located, designed and detailed so as to minimise noise interference between them.
+The sound insulation between classrooms of different activity, noise break-in, rain noise, room acoustics and their effect on speech intelligibility should also be taken into account during the design and detailing of the spaces. - (c) Acoustic privacy is needed in areas, such as principals' and deputy principals' offices, pastoral offices in Post-primary, and multi-purpose rooms in Primary, where matters of a confidential nature may be discussed.